angarciaco/angelzemm/README.md

 </VirtualHost>
 ```

-Finally, you need restart su server (Apache in this case).
+Finally, you need restart the web server (Apache in this case).

 | Account | Link |